DavidPolonkai/Flat_manager/README.md

 - [x] Owner should able to deposit sum
 - [x] Debit making (by area or by sum) price
 ### Periodic reports (dates declared by the user)
-- [x] Opening debit, closing debit and log by owner
+- [x] Opening debit, closing debit and log of an owner
-- [x] Opening debit, closing debit and log by full block of flat
+- [x] Opening debit, closing debit and log of the full block of flats
 - [x] Opening balance, deposit and debit sums, closing balance of an owner
 - [x] Opening balance(debit), all deposit and debit (log) and closing balance(debit) of the block